SalomePlatform/adao/doc/en/ref_algorithm_ParticleSwarmOptimization.rst

 this algorithm is deterministic, namely the "*number of iterations or generations*" multiplied by the "*number of individuals in the population*".
-With the default values of 40 to 100 individuals on 50 generations, it takes between `40x50=2000` and `100*50=5000` evaluations.
+With the default values of 40 to 100 individuals on 50 generations, it takes between `40x50=2000` and `100*50=5000` evaluations, which is significantly more than in variational optimization.
 It is for this reason that this algorithm is usually interesting when the dimension of the state space is large, or when the non-linearities of the simulation make the evaluation of the gradient of the functional by numerical approximation complicated or invalid.
 But it is also necessary that the calculation of the function to be simulated is not too costly to avoid a prohibitive optimization time length.

+To reduce the number of generations, we can use the ASAPSO adaptive method [Wang09]_ to modify the localization of the optimal swarm search.
+This consists in linearly reducing the algorithm's global search behaviour, thus favouring swarm localization.
+When the problem is favourable, it's possible to reduce the number of generations by a factor of 2 to 5, while still achieving virtually the same quality for the best particle.
+Two keywords are available to control the use of this adaptive method.

+As with other algorithms, it is possible to compute a quantity called the *a posteriori* covariance of the particle swarm.
+However, the meaning of the indicator calculated here differs in nature from a covariance established in filtering or variational analysis, for example.
+The indicator is calculated, in the standard way, as the dispersion of all the particles.
+But its value is to be compared exclusively with the evaluation of the same quantity for the initial swarm, and used in a relative sense of variation between the beginning and the end of the algorithm's optimal search.
+This is because the initial dispersion of the particles is controlled by the initialization parameters of the swarm, whose aim is to cover the search space, and the final dispersion of the particles reflects the localization performance of the optimal search.
+Unlike the covariance of the background errors, which is classically involved in calculating the objective to be optimized and is related to the variance of the optimal state, the covariance calculated *a posteriori* reflects only the dispersion of the particles.
+For the correct use of this algorithm, when the *a posteriori* covariance calculation is requested, it is performed for the initial swarm and for the final swarm.

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo12.rst